Pacode74/Pytest-Inventory/README.md

 - inventory_application is the first approach I took to implement the project where only one type of item can be stored.
 - inventory_application_store_multiple_items is the second approach I took to implement the project where multiple items can be stored.
-- inventory_application_deep_dive is the third approach that the teacher shown how to implement the project.
+- inventory_application_dd is the third approach from Deep Dive course that the teacher shown how to implement the project.

 * Project description as per teacher's instructions: